Skip to content

 JSON

 Use required_approving_review_count: 2 in the JSON if you want two approvals.
-The listed contexts match this repo’s workflows (CI, Smoke Install, action tests, MCP Security); add e.g. Kernel Matrix CI if eBPF checks must be required.
+The listed contexts match the currently required live protection.
+Add e.g. Kernel Matrix CI, Smoke Install (E2E), action tests, or MCP Security only if those checks must become required rather than visible/advisory.

 To inspect current protection: